-- 15. (1) A nominated player may play a match for a team of any division other than the division in which his or her nominated team plays, subject to Division Limits. - (2) Subject to Division Limits, within the first 4 weeks of a pennant, - - (a) a nominated player may apply to the Association to transfer his or her nomination to another team; and - (b) a club may apply to the Association to substitute any nominated player.
+- 15. (1) A nominated player may play rostered matches for a team of any division subject to Division Limits.
+A nominated player can fill in in finals for a team of any division other than the division in which his or her nominated team plays, subject to Division Limits and rule 33. - (2) Subject to Division Limits, within the first 4 weeks of a pennant, - - (a) a nominated player may apply to the Association to transfer his or her nomination to another team; and - (b) a club may apply to the Association to substitute any nominated player.